zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Glossary.rst

 Non-blockchain
 ~~~~~~~~~~~~~~

--  **EtherBrowser**: the upcoming primary client for Ethereum, which
+-  **EtherBrowser**: the upcoming primary client for Expanse, which
    will exist in the form of a web browser that can be used to access
-   both normal websites and applications built on top of the Ethereum
+   both normal websites and applications built on top of the Expanse
    platform
 -  **Whisper**: an upcoming P2P messaging protocol that will be
    integrated into the EtherBrowser